 The Risk Management Department (RMD) is an independent risk monitoring function, which does not have any involvement in commercial activities and reports directly to RMC and RCSB.
 RMD is responsible for the quantification and monitoring of the material risks in terms of economic capital, regulatory capital and liquidity in order to limit the impact of potential events on the financial performance of the Bank.
 RMD develops and implements risk policies, procedures, methodologies and infrastructures that are consistent with the regulatory requirements and best market practices.

-RMD also coordinates all efforts for compliance of the Bank's risk management policies and practices with CRD, CRR, Basel principles and the Financial Supervision Act (FSA, Wet op het financieel toezicht / Wft).
+RMD also coordinates all efforts for compliance of the Bank's risk management policies and practices with CRD, CRR, Basel principles and the Financial Supervision Act (FSA, Wet op het financial toezicht / Wft).
 The Internal Control Unit (ICU), under RMD, is involved in the monitoring and reporting of operational risks and establishing preventive control processes.

 The Credits Division (CD) is established as a separate risk control function, independent of the business lines, and ensures that effective processes are in place for the continuous administration and monitoring of credit risk and that the composition and the diversification of the loan portfolio are in line with the lending strategy of the Bank.

-The Internal Audit Department (IAD) is responsible for assessing the soundness and effectiveness of systems, internal control procedures and rules of the Bank through regular audits, and reports on these to the ACCSB.
-The Legal and Compliance Department (LCD) operates independently from any commercial unit and reports directly to the Managing Board, Compliance Committee and ACCSB.
-Information Security Department (ISD) is an independent risk control department that carries out the monitoring process related with IT risks in a systematic manner.
+The Legal and Compliance Department (LCD) operates independently from any commercial unit and reports directly to the Managing Board, Compliance Committee and A&CCSB.
+The Legal function advises on relevant legal issues while the Compliance function translates compliance-related rules, laws and regulations into internal compliance obligations and policies.